 The National Housing Bank (NHB) has asked housing finance companies (HFCs) to “desist from offering” loans for subvention schemes offered by developers.

-How this scheme works?
+How does this scheme work?

 In these schemes, the builder willingly takes it upon himself to repay the home loan amount on behalf of the buyer for a certain agreed period.

 Several complaints continue to be received by the National Housing Bank in relation to the aforesaid housing loan schemes.
-Further, instances of fraud having been allegedly to be committed by certain builders using subvention schemes, these concerns have also been brought to the notice of the NHB.
+Further, instances of fraud having been alleged to be committed by certain builders using subvention schemes, these concerns have also been brought to the notice of the NHB.

 Towards attracting more buyers for real estate projects and raising funds for construction, several developers resorted to offering various subvention schemes.
-These subvention scheme, are used as a marketing tool, to raise the higher demand from buyer side for buying uncompleted projects, thereby profiting developers.
-Schemes like these, were triggering builders, to get wholesale loans at the cost of mortgage, while the buyer didn’t realize he has taken a loan.
+These subvention scheme, are used as a marketing tool, to raise the higher demand from the buyer side for buying uncompleted projects, thereby profiting developers.
+Schemes like these were triggering builders, to get wholesale loans at the cost of a mortgage, while the buyer didn’t realize he has taken a loan.

-HFC’s have been asked to monitor the progress of construction of housing projects.
+HFC’s have been asked to monitor the progress of the construction of housing projects.
 Further, the loan shall be disbursed according to the stages of project construction.
-NHB, makes it mandatory to obtain consent of borrowers, prior to the release of payments to the developer.
-If a borrower’s consent is obtained and funds are released by an HFC, without linkage to the stage of construction, it would be seen as abandonment of duty on the part of the HFC.
+NHB, makes it mandatory to obtain the consent of borrowers, prior to the release of payments to the developer.
+If a borrower’s consent is obtained and funds are released by an HFC, without linkage to the stage of construction, it would be seen as an abandonment of duty on the part of the HFC.

-However, this move puts more pressure on developers, but it can be considered as a stable thinking–in these troubled times of stalled and heavily delayed projects, construction progress has become the “Holy Grail“.
+However, this move puts more pressure on developers, but it can be considered as stable thinking–in these troubled times of stalled and heavily delayed projects, construction progress has become the “Holy Grail“.
 Now, the progress of the project will be monitored and HFCs will only disburse loan amounts when they can verify this vital aspect to their satisfaction.

 Disclaimer – the above article is based on the source of information and interpretation of related laws.
-The readers are expected to take the expert advice before placing any reliance on this article.
-For more information, please write us at firstname.lastname@example.org
+The readers are expected to take expert advice before placing any reliance on this article.
+For more information, please write to us at firstname.lastname@example.org